-Our recent survey of more than 200 ag retailers on their tablet usage has unveiled several key findings (look for an article on tablet use trends soon).
+Our recent survey of more than 200 ag retailers on their tablet usage has unveiled several key findings.
 But perhaps what everyone wants to know is which apps are the most popular among these ag professionals.
 Well, you’re in luck.
 We asked participants to name the one app that is most indispensable for their work.
 While the responses varied widely, these 10 apps were most commonly listed as “can’t live without” by our survey respondents:

 1. Weather.
 There are number of weather-related apps available for mobile devices, but perhaps the most popular is the one from The Weather Channel.
 This app combines interactive imagery with Weather Channel expertise.
 With more than 200 meteorologists and the ultra-local TruPoint forecasting technology, The Weather Channel app helps ag retailers plan their work day.